blueskyfish/tail-electron/readme.md

 ![Electron With Angular](logo.png)

-# Electron With Angular
+# Tail Electron

-> A small application using electron and angular.
-It is a scaffolding example.
+> A small electron application for show log files.
 >
 > ![Work in Progress](work-in-progress.png)<br>
 > Build and packing a native electron is only on Max OSX possible at the moment.